-After gaining a masters degree in Fashion Design, where she specialised in sustainable womenswear, Hollie’s interest turned to taking recycled materials and making sustainable products.
+After gaining a master’s degree in Fashion Design specialising in sustainable womenswear, Hollie’s interest turned to making sustainable products.
 But, life took over and freelancing turned to a full time job which took a main priority.

 After trying the anti-ageing skincare range and watching a presentation, she was interested because Arbonne products are all vegan, cruelty free, gluten free and free from about 2,000 different chemicals.

-Hollie said: “To just put a bit of perspective on that, in the UK there is about 1,100 different chemicals that are banned in cosmetics but Arbonne choose to ban extra ones because they are not really sure what they do to the body.
+Hollie said: “In the UK there is about 1,100 different chemicals that are banned in cosmetics but Arbonne choose to ban extra ones because they are not really sure what they do to the body.

 So, I was really interested because I’d never come across skincare or beauty products that have been vegan labelled before and apparently it’s quite a difficult certification to get.”

 The packaging also attracted Hollie to the products.
-The ink is soya ink, so it’s not polluting when the packages are recycled it again.
+The ink is soya ink, so it’s not polluting when the packages are recycled.
 The paper and cardboard are also recyclable.

 Hollie said: “I love that idea of it being recyclable and things sort of never actually going in the bin.
 You know, it’s like all these things kind of go round and round and round and they’re not damaging for anyone because there’s no nastiness in there.”